 Part of the legal dispute between Tinder and Bumble is calling to question the patentability of Tinder’s intellectual property.
 According to statements made by Bumble representatives, they do not believe that the abstract idea presented by Tinder surrounding their matching methodology meets the requirements of a patent.

+The disagreement between the two firms exemplifies a recent change in how the American legal system handles software patents.
+Overall, it underscores the difficulties of adapting a patent system originally devised to safeguard inventors of physical machines to the era of the Internet.
 It will be interesting to see what comes of this patent dispute.
-As more digitisation occurs around the world this case provides a good example of the complexity of patents.
+As more digitisation occurs around the world, this case provides a good example of the complexity of patents.